kellyhyun/beginner-s_luck/README.md

 ### Limitations and Future work
 While the code allows for a few functionalities that generates numerous outputs, there are still areas for improvement.
 Some of the areas that can be improved are as follows:

 1. Implement a feature where trailer link generated can be clickable so that it can be directed to a webpage with the trailer loaded for viewing.
 Another method to approach this concept is to preload the trailer videos into the GUI, where the user has the option to directly click on the corresponding video to view.
+For this, another GUI should be used as Kivy does not work well natively with hyperlinks.

 2. Add a feature where the runtime, rating, and year attributes that be toggled with sliding bars.
 This way, the user would not have to input the values manually.

 3. Include an option, where it asks the user to click on a hyperlink that takes him/her directly to the movie's IMDB webpage for further information.
+Again, for this, another GUI should be used as Kivy does not work well natively with hyperlinks.

 4. Utilize lxml parser instead of html.parser to further increase the webscraping speed.